-Earlier this year, the annual Employee Engagement Awards ceremony was held in London's Wembley Stadium (think Beyoncé and FA Cup).
+Last year, the annual Employee Engagement Awards ceremony was held in London's Wembley Stadium (think Beyoncé and FA Cup).
 It sold out.

 If you’re wondering whether your organization needs to get serious about Employee Engagement, here's a snapshot of the main drivers: